-To prevent excessive bending of the positive contact spring, Cale recommends using of a pair of plastic (or otherwise insulated) pliers when mounting new batteries.
+In order to prevent excessive bending of the positive contact spring, Cale recommend the use of a pair of plastic (or otherwise insulated) pliers when mounting new batteries.
 The coin cell should be pushed in such that the cell is in contact with the plastic housing of the battery holder, not bending the positive contact spring upwards more than necessary.